manasshah1810/30Day30FreeAPIs/README.md

+# 30 Days, 30 Free APIs Challenge 🚀

+Welcome to the **30 Days, 30 Free APIs Challenge**!
+This repository is a curated collection of **completely free APIs** for students, hobbyists, and developers.
+Over 30 days, each API is explored with **purpose, Python & JavaScript code snippets, output examples, cost-saving comparisons, and PDF/Markdown guides** — perfect for building mini-projects and a GitHub portfolio.

+---

+## 📌 What This Repository Contains

+Each API has its **own folder**, named by day and API name:
 For each API, you’ll find:
 - **Purpose of the API** – what it does and why it’s useful
 - **Step-by-step guide** – how to get started (API keys if required)